Skip to main content

 I really enjoy watching horror movies, even when they’re not great, because you either get a good scare or a good laugh.
 I just like it.
 So, based on that facet of myself, I decided to watch this movie with my husband.
 I thought “Hm, this might not be great, but we’ll at least get a laugh!”.

-I didn’t laugh, at all.
+I didn’t laugh at all.
 Quite the opposite!

 Of course, I found some flaws or weaknesses with it, some more severe than others, such as, for example, the ending to the movie.
-It was so abrupt, it seemed as if the tape had just ran out or something…
+It was so abrupt, it seemed as if the tape had just run out or something…

 Psychologically speaking, it was a lot better.
 The way the main character seems to go crazy in a spiral of fear and despair, moving on, at some point, to a certain apathy, as if it didn’t matter anymore.
 That was spot on.
-It was the biggest catch of the movie, very realistic, taking you out of breath.

 By the end, you’ll probably feel more comfortable with your lights on…